refaktor/rye/INTRO_2.md

 This looks similar to python's or Javascript's __eval__ function.
 There is a major difference though, those two evaluate a __string__ that looks like javascript.
 Here we _do_ the already parsed, loaded and "alive" __rye values__.

-It's like you would have a python's list and your code is also a python's list.

-In fact, there is no difference in evaluation of the code we wrote so far and the code inside a-block.
+In fact, there is no difference in evaluation of the code we wrote so far and the code inside _a-block_.
+And the _do_ we called is no differnt that the _do_ that does all our code.

 ```factor
 do {